Web of Dreams: Plot summary

 After finishing the diary, Annie finds a note from a private investigator hired by Tony, stating that he discovered Leigh died in childbirth due to inadequate medical care.
 The note also states that the child survived and was a girl.
 The implication is that both Tony and Jillian knew about Heaven long before she came to Farthinggale, but decided to let her grow up in poverty rather than face what they had done to Leigh.
 Saddened by what she has read, Annie puts the journal back in the drawer.
 She goes to Luke and they leave Farthinggale behind for good.

-Plot and Timeline Discrepancies

-It is never explained how Leigh's diary was returned to Farthinggale.
-The diary is not mentioned in any of the previous books, nor is it mentioned as being among the possessions Heaven inherited from Leigh.
-The diary is written in past tense, rather than in present; while past tense is traditional for fiction books and for many older diaries, the absence of any present tense seems to imply that Leigh completed the diary while she was in the Willies rather than at Farthy.
-The presence of the note from the detective possibly negates the whole question of whether Tony knew he was Heaven's biological father - due to the timeline, he must have realized it was likely (although Heaven had lied about her age, making herself one year younger).
-Additionally, in Dark Angel, Heaven tells Tony and Jillian that Leigh only died recently, and both seem to accept this statement as a fact.
-Tony is shocked when he discovers that Leigh actually died in childbirth at age 14, and only then does he attempt to break off the romance between Heaven and Troy (as they are related).
-Web of Dreams raises many questions about the consistency of the storytelling details and the timelines.

 Adaptation

 On August 24, 2019, Lifetime aired an adaption of Web of Dreams starring Jennifer Laporte, Tim Donadt, Lizzie Boys, and Keenan Tracey, while Jason Priestley and Kelly Rutherford serve as executive producers.